S-I-SVD/Randomized-SVD/README.md

 ## Katie

-/Watermarking/image_tools_copy.py, /Watermarking/svd_tools_copy.py, and /Watermarking/watermark_copy.py are nearly exact copies of three files in David's code with minor changes, and were moved to this folder in order to make edits easier.
+/Watermarking_new/image_tools_copy.py, /Watermarking_new/svd_tools_copy.py, and /Watermarking_new/watermark_copy.py are nearly exact copies of three files in David's code with minor changes, and were moved to this folder in order to make edits easier.

+The following notebook illustrates how to use the code in /Watermarking_new/watermarking_experiments.py: https://colab.research.google.com/drive/1a4zlPgRrjzMdJ4XjOKJdVf0R0k19V_8d?usp=sharing